faassen/secretweblog_zola/content/posts/print_debugging.md

 You can use expressions to process data!
 You can format data for readability!
 You can use if statements and loops and whatever you want!
-Even just a dumb `print(here!)` is good enough to see whether something gets called at all.
+Even just a dumb `print("here!")` is good enough to see whether something gets called at all.
 And it's all in the programming language you already know.

 ## Even More Power